darconeous/openthread/spinel-data-packing.md

 Goals:

- *  Be very lightweight and favor direct representation of values.
+ *  Be lightweight and favor direct representation of values.
  *  Use an easily readable and memorable format string.
  *  Support lists and structures.
  *  Allow properties to be appended to structures while maintaining